-Florida's 2017 statewide safety belt survey was the first iteration using new observation sites.
-This change was in response to a NHTSA requirement that new observation sites be selected every five years.
-The 2017 survey is rooted in a 2012 design developed by William A. Leaf Ph.D.
+Florida's 2018 statewide safety belt survey was the second iteration using observation sites selected for the 2017-2021 statewide surveys.
+The 2017 change was made in response to the NHTSA requirement that new observation sites be selected every five years.
+The 2017 and 2018 surveys are rooted in a 2012 design developed by William A. Leaf Ph.D.
 (PRG, Chief Statistician).
 The 2012 design included 165 observation sites that were approved by NHTSA.
 The 2017 resample utilized a revised FDOT database including updated vehicle miles traveled (VMT) and road inventory to determine the location of new observation sites.
-Again, 165 sites (a.k.a "road segments") were included in the 2017 survey design.
-The 2017 sample of observation sites was approved for use by NHTSA (in writing) in the spring of 2017.
+As in 2012, 165 sites ("road segments") were included in the 2017 survey design.
+The sample of observation sites was approved for use by NHTSA (in writing) in the spring of 2017.